CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 ```

 ### **Datasets folder: contains the original, temporary and processed datasets**
-- **bitcoin_blockchain_data_15min_test.parquet:** dataset used in the final phase of the project to perform price prediction on never-before-seen data
+- **bitcoin_blockchain_data_15min_test.parquet:** dataset used in the final phase of the project to perform price prediction on never-before-seen data.
-- **bitcoin_blockchain_data_15min_train_validation.parquet:** dataset used to train and validate the models used
+- **bitcoin_blockchain_data_15min_train_validation.parquet:** dataset used to train and validate the models.
-- **bitcoin_blockchain_data_15min.parquet:** original dataset obtained by making calls to the Blockchain.com API
+- **bitcoin_blockchain_data_15min.parquet:** original dataset obtained by making calls to the APIs.

 ### **Features folder: contains the features used throughout the project**
-- **all_features.json:** contains the name of all features
-- **features_relevance.json:** contains features name and their relevance value
-- **least_rel_features.json:** contains the name of the least relevant features with respect to the price of Bitcoin
+- **base_and_least_corr_features.json:** contains the name of the currency features plus the least relevant features with respect to the price of Bitcoin.
-- **most_rel_features.json:** contains the name of the most relevant features with respect to the price of Bitcoin
+- **base_and_most_corr_features.json:** contains the name of the currency features plus the most relevant features with respect to the price of Bitcoin.
+- **base_features.json:** contains the name of the currency features of Bitcoin.

 ### **Models folder: contains files related to the trained models**
-- Each folder **(GeneralizedLinearRegression, GradientBoostingTreeRegressor, LinearRegression and RandomForestRegressor)** contains the trained model with the best parameters, ready to be used to perform price prediction on never-before-seen data
+- Each folder **(GeneralizedLinearRegression, GradientBoostingTreeRegressor, LinearRegression and RandomForestRegressor)** contains the trained model with the best parameters, ready to be used to perform price prediction on never-before-seen data.

 ### **Notebooks folder: contains notebooks produced**
-- **1. Data crawling.ipynb:** crawling data on bitcoin's blochckain by querying blockchain.com
+- **1-data-crawling.ipynb:** crawling data on Bitcoin's price and blochckain by querying APIs.
-- **2. Feature Engineering.ipynb:** adding useful features regardings the price of Bitcoin, visualizing data and performing feature selection
+- **2-feature-engineering.ipynb:** adding useful features regardings the price of Bitcoin, visualizing data and performing feature selection.
-- **3 - 6. [<splitting_method>] <model_name>.ipynb:** executing the chosen model, first with default values, then by choosing the best parameters by performing hyperparameter tuning with cross validation and performance evaluation (all with different splitting methods)
+- **3-5-splitting_method.ipynb:** it performs training/validation of models according to the chosen split method (block split, walk forward split or single split).
-- **7. Final scores.ipynb:** display the final scores and making predictions on the test set with the models trained on the whole train / validation set
+- **6-final-scores.ipynb:** display the final scores and making predictions on the test set with the models trained on the whole train / validation set.

 ### **Results folder: contains all results obtained**
-- Based on the splitting method, results regarding metrics and accuracy are collected (including the final ones)
+- Based on the splitting method, results regarding metrics and accuracy are collected (including the final ones).

 ### **Utilities folder: contains files defined by me used by most notebooks to reuse the code**

-- **imports.py:** contains imports of external libraries
+- **imports.py:** contains imports of external libraries.
-- **parameters.py:** contains the parameters used by the models during the train / validation phase
+- **parameters.py:** contains the parameters used by the models during the train / validation phase.
-- **utilities.py:** contains functions that are used by the models during the train / validation phase
+- **utilities.py:** contains functions that are used by the models during the train / validation phase.
+- **visualization.py:** contains methods for plotting graphs.